rabberdabber/FlashCardTranslate/README.md

 ## Endpoints in detail

-*You can check the REST api in the API navigation bar after you login to the application.*
+*You can check the REST api in the API navigation bar after you login to the application. the REST api requires tokens as the application uses IAM(Identification Access Management)*

 ## Authors